 - cherry tomatoes (optional)

-Once the sugar has started to form bubbles and is amber in colour, take off the heat and allow it to go a little further without burning.
-Then add the chicken and move it around the pan.
-Allow the caramel to stain the chicken for about 3 minutes.
+- Once the sugar has started to form bubbles and is amber in colour, take off the heat and allow it to go a little further without burning.
+Then add the chicken, put the pan on low-medium heat and stir the chicken around to coat in the caramel for about 3 minutes.

-Check if the chicken is cooked.
-If yes, add the fish sauce and onion wedges.
-Cook for a further 2 minutes to take the edge off the onions.
+- Check if the chicken is cooked.
+If yes, add the fish sauce and onion wedges and stir.
+Cook for a further 2 minutes uncovered to take the edge off the onions.
 If no, cook the chicken until done then add the fish sauce and onions.

 - If the chicken is lacking in after taste, then add a little more sugar.
 If the chicken needs more flavour/saltiness then add more fish sauce.